slstoneslei/Finding-the-Lane-Lines-on-the-Road/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale,
+![alt text][image2]

+Secondly I blur the gray image,
+![alt text][image3]

+then I find the edge of image,
+![alt text][image4]

+and make the region of interest,
+![alt text][image5]

+after that, I find the lane line of the image,
+![alt text][image6]

+finally, I weight the lane line to the raw image.
+![alt text][image7]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I create the new draw_lines_full() function by

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+* 1. Classify the line between the right lane and the left lane,
+* 2. Fit the single line with line segments.

 ### 2. Identify potential shortcomings with your current pipeline